ruijarimba/azure-pipelines-guidelines/guidelines/jobs/do-create-extensible-jobs.md

 [DO: Create configurable and extensible jobs](https://ruijarimba.visualstudio.com/ruijarimba/_git/azure-pipelines-guidelines/guidelines/jobs/do-create-entensible-jobs.md)
 ```

+When creating job templates to be reused across several stages or pipelines,
-Consider adding some or all of the following parameters to your job templates to
+consider adding some or all of the following parameters to make them more
-make them more flexible and easier to reuse:
+flexible and easier to reuse:

 - Name and display name
 - Agent pool